-Many laminar flow winged aircraft and some flatter bottomed airfoiled aircraft exhibit wing drop during the stall and a great fear of the aircraft's stall warning is not uncommon.
-Normally in a properly built aircraft any wing drop is normally due to the pilot failing to maintain coordinated flight.
-Civil instructors draw the trainee's attention to the turn and slip indicator to determine if the aircraft is in coordinated flight.
+Many laminar flow winged aircraft and some flatter bottomed airfoiled aircraft exhibit wing drop during the stall and a great fear of the aircraft's stall and failure to apply proper control at the stall warning is not uncommon.
+Normally, in a properly built aircraft any wing drop is normally due to the pilot failing to maintain coordinated flight.
+Civil instructors draw the trainee's attention to the turn and slip indicator to determine if the aircraft is in coordinated flight during stalls.
 This indicator is ideal for steady state cruise but in a stall series, it draws the trainee's attention into the cockpit to an indicator that lags and is damped.
 In more advanced training, trainees are taught to look over the nose and watch the nose movement for precise yaw control.
 Instructors teach that as the aircraft begins to approach the straight-ahead stall, it is imperative that the trainee maintain the nose track of the aircraft (typically pointing precisely at a cloud).
 In this exercise, the pilot finds that P factor of the tractor aircraft changes noticeably with increased deck angle even at idle power.
 The Europa has the center of mass very near the center of pitch, yaw and roll and requires only small rudder inputs to immediately correct any out of yaw center condition.
 Normal certified aircraft have the engine many feet farther forward of the center of lift and the pilots are well behind the center of lift causing a larger moment of inertia and resistance to yaw to be overcome and a slower response of the controls is evident.
-In the Europa, trainees find that it is not uncommon for nearly 1⁄2 inch of right rudder be added as the slow creeping up on the stall progresses.
-The trainee is warned and forced not to add aileron to control roll but to use rudder.
-When properly done, the break of the aircraft is straight ahead and benign.
+In the Europa, the rudder must be added as the slow creeping up on the stall progresses to hold the nose precisely on track with zero slip.
+The trainee is warned and forced not to add aileron to control roll but to use rudder to correct roll or wind drop as the stall progresses.
+When properly done, the break of the aircraft is normally straight ahead and benign.
 Recovery is immediate with a release of back pressure.